system76/docs/README.md

 ### Index page

-By default, all articles show up on the index page at [support.system76.com](http://support.system76.com) under **Other Articles**.
+Articles will only show up under the section they are configured for.
 To prevent an article from showing on the index page, set `hidden: true` in its frontmatter.
-To get it to show up under **Frequently Answered Questions**, set `faq: true` in its frontmatter.
+To get it to show up under **Frequently Answered Questions**, set `section: faq` in its frontmatter.
+To get it to show up under **Known Solutions**, set `section: solutions`, and to get into the the **Articles** section, set `section: articles`.

 2. Files, Images, & Links
 -------------------------